varunmaster/bamazon/README.md

 ------
 ### bamazon_Supervisor
 ​
-1. By using `node bamazonSupervisor.js`, a supervisor is able to review deppartment sales and create new departments.
+1. By using `node bamazonSupervisor.js`, a supervisor is able to review department sales and create new departments.

 2. Once a new department has been added, **there must be products added under that department otherwise the resulting query will return null**